Kiresorg/intermediate_javascript/outline.md

 <details>
   <summary>Using filter()</summary>

 1. Create a function which taked in two parameters: an array of integers, and an empty array.
+Put all even numbers from the first array into the second array.
 Your code should do this using a loop.
 2. Refactor the function to use the higher-order function ```filter()```

 </details>